neorv32 logo

 16. Zephyr RTOS Support

-The NEORV32 processor is supported by upstream Zephyr RTOS: https://docs.zephyrproject.org/latest/boards/riscv/neorv32/doc/index.html
+The NEORV32 processor is supported by upstream Zephyr RTOS: https://docs.zephyrproject.org/latest/boards/others/neorv32/doc/index.html

 The absolute path to the NEORV32 executable image generator binary (…/neorv32/sw/image_gen) has to be added to the PATH variable so the Zephyr build system can generate executables and memory-initialization images.